 How to cook it

 The muscles that make up skirt steak may have worked hard but it’s still a delicate cut.
 The rule to getting the best out of it is cooking very quickly with a high heat, or very slowly with a low heat.
 Anything in between will result in toughness.
 Barbecuing and skirt steak are a match made in heaven – the fierce heat of white-hot coals is perfect for searing the outside of the steak to a caramelised char, leaving it tender and pink inside.
-A minute a side is the max, but really make sure your barbecue, griddle or grill is as hot as hot can be before you start cooking.
+A minute per side is the max, but really make sure your barbecue, griddle or grill is as hot as hot can be before you start cooking.
 If you’re a fan of marinating your steaks, beef skirt steak is a great choice: its open texture readily absorbs flavours and as it’s a thin cut, marinades can penetrate through to the middle.

 Give it a try